jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 - Buffered channels are channels with space to hold items.

-- Sending and receiving do not have to happen at the same time, unlike unbuffered channels.
+- Sending and receiving does not have to happen at the same time, unlike unbuffered channels.

 - Sending to a full channel and receiving from an empty channel will result in a deadlock.